- University of California at San Diego (B.A., 1991)

 Seattle partner Rachel Black focuses her practice on high-stakes commercial litigation for plaintiffs and defendants, both at the trial and appellate levels.
 Ms. Black has tried and managed high profile, high stakes, and widely covered matters in state and federal courts across the country involving a variety of claims, including patent infringement, audit malpractice, financial fraud, unfair business practices, environmental remediation, breach of contract, and antitrust.
-She provides efficient, dedicated representation for high-profile clients such as General Electric and hedge-fund manager, Louis Bacon.
+She provides efficient, dedicated representation for high-profile clients such as General Electric, the world’s leading commercial satellite manufacturer, SSL, and hedge-fund manager, Louis Bacon.

 Ms. Black is not deterred by any opponent, no matter how formidable.
 In In re: Queen’s University at Kingston et al, Black and a team of Susman Godfrey attorneys represent Queens University in a patent battle against multinational conglomerate Samsung, where the team won a first of its kind recognition of patent agent privilege from the Federal Circuit.
 In March 2017, Ms. Black and her team from this case won an Editor’s Choice Award from Managing IP for their efforts on this case.
 Read more here.